-Electricity Challenges Possible Solutions MS 8, a ground mounted transformer in The recommendation is to replace the Petrusburg was found to be in a poor state.
-Transformer & DB (or maybe repair if Some of the findings included transformer possible (i.e. tests have shown that the oil leaks, undressed cables from transformer transformer integrity has not been to DB, potentially rusty & faulty DB, no compromised for further safe use).
-Test all clearance of transformer from grass, cables and replace if need be including bushes, fence, and no restricted access to ground cables.
-General equipment yard live equipment; all of which show non- maintenance is necessary.
+Electricity Challenges Possible Solutions MS 8, a ground mounted transformer The recommendation is to replace in Petrusburg was found to be in a the Transformer & DB (or maybe poor state.
+Some of the findings repair if possible (i.e. tests have included transformer oil leaks, shown that the transformer integrity undressed cables from transformer to has not been compromised for DB, potentially rusty & faulty DB, no further safe use).
+Test all cables and clearance of transformer from grass, replace if need be including ground bushes, fence, and no restricted cables.
+General equipment yard access to live equipment; all of which maintenance is necessary. show non-conformance to OHS Act regulations and standards.
+MS 4, which is 315 kVA Ground The municipality need to replace the Mounted transformer in Petrusburg is Transformer & DB and perform Bush found to be in a poor state.
+Findings Clearing. included severe transformer oil leaks and potentially rusty & faulty DB, no

-conformance to OHS Act regulations and standards.
-MS 4, which is 315 kVA Ground Mounted The municipality need to replace the transformer in Petrusburg is found to be in a Transformer & DB and perform Bush poor state.
-Findings included severe Clearing. transformer oil leaks and potentially rusty & faulty DB, no clearance of transformer from grass, bushes and fencing; all of which show non-conformance to OHS Act regulations and standards.
-There is excess vegetation within the fencing Implement a bush clearing and vegetation of over 50 % of the ground mounted maintenance program for all three towns. transformers in Petrusburg, Luckhoff, and Koffiefontein.
-There is also risk of overhead line faults especially in Petrusburg due to vegetation touching the lines.
-The Medium Voltage Switchgear in A project has been completed regarding the Koffiefontein is in a poor state, with old upgrade of the switchgear equipment and technology breakers and relays. substation building.
+clearance of transformer from grass,

+bushes and fencing; all of which

+show non-conformance to OHS Act

+regulations and standards.

+There is excess vegetation within the Implement a bush clearing and

+fencing of over 50 % of the ground vegetation maintenance program

+mounted transformers in Petrusburg, for all three towns.

+Luckhoff, and Koffiefontein.
+There is

+also risk of overhead line faults

+especially in Petrusburg due to

+vegetation touching the lines.

+The Medium Voltage Switchgear in A project has been completed

+Koffiefontein is in a poor state, with regarding the upgrade of the

+old technology breakers and relays. switchgear equipment and

+substation building.